bravo1goingdark/designsight-mvp/README.md

 8. Add comments and collaborate on feedback

 ### Sample Test Images
+- See samples/README.md for two suggested scenarios and filenames to test the pipeline end-to-end.
-- Use actual UI/UX design screenshots for best results
+- Use actual UI/UX design screenshots (or your own designs) for best results.
-- Recommended size: 1920x1080 or similar
-- Formats: PNG, JPG, JPEG work best with AI analysis
+- Recommended size: 1920x1080 or similar; formats: PNG, JPG, JPEG work best with AI analysis.
+- Avoid proprietary or sensitive content; keep each image under ~10MB.

 ---